 During his career, Rich held many leadership roles with professional and service organizations throughout California.
 Most notably, he served as a board member of the Network of California Community College Foundations for 10-years (President in 2010), and has been a long-time Rotarian in San Marcos, California, (President in 2013 and 2017).
 He holds an Associate of Arts degree from El Camino College and a Bachelor of Arts in Public Administration from San Diego State University.

-Thomas J. Kilian, Jr. * Indianapolis, IN
+Thomas J. Kilian, Jr. * Carmel, IN

 With his diverse background in both profit and nonprofit organizations, and extensive experience in philanthropy and fundraising, Tom has noteworthy expertise in campaign planning and execution, major and planned gift programs, annual giving, special events, strategic planning, foundation infrastructure and policies, and volunteer board management as he leads innovative resource development initiatives.
 He currently serves as the President of the Hamilton County Community Foundation (IN).
 His career has largely been focused on higher education, where he has spent near 10 years playing leadership roles in the development and execution of several philanthropic campaigns across various campus landscapes.
 Most notably, as Executive Director of the Ivy Tech Community College Foundation in Central Indiana he successfully led the largest regional campaign in college history ($22 million), and secured the largest gift commitment in Ivy Tech history ($5 million).
 Tom earned a B.S. from Indiana State University, an M.S. from Indiana University, and an executive certificate from the University of Notre Dame.
 Outside the office, he volunteers with several organizations, including sitting on the Board of Directors for the YMCA of greater Indianapolis.